Bowing to What Is – ‘All In This Together’ Inspired Article #1

 A Zen teacher once said, “When you bow to the moment, the moment bows back.”

-I didn’t understand that for years.
+I didn’t understand that initially.
 I thought bowing was something monks did in temples.
 I didn’t realize it was something life itself was asking of me, quietly, every day.

 So I took a breath.
 I felt my hands on the steering wheel.
 I noticed the blue in the sky above the traffic lights.
 And something softened.